zkhalido/3250-spring-2019-team-3/README.md

 where filename.class is the class file you want to run.

-This repo has a simple 'Hello World' program in Python 3.
-To run the program, do
+This repo has a java virtual machine program, taking in a .class file and running the java program.
+To run use command below, HelloWorld can be replaced with any class file name.
+The file must be in the javafiles folder in jvpm; ".class" post-fix is added by the program.
 ```
+$ python3 jvpm/main.py HelloWorld
+or
-$ python3 jvpm/HelloWorld.py
+$ python3 jvpm/main.py AddTwo
-Hello world
 ```

 As with all good programs, there are unit tests for Test-Driven Development